Kubernetes is all about containerization. Is that enough to make rightsizing and cost savings happen?

 How autoscaling works in Kubernetes: Horizontal vs. Vertical

-Horizontal autoscaling allows teams to create rules for starting or stopping instances assigned to a resource when they breach the upper or lower thresholds.
+Horizontal autoscaling allows you to create rules for starting or stopping instances assigned to a resource when they breach the upper or lower thresholds.

-- It might require you to architect the application with a scale-out in mind so that the distribution of workloads across multiple servers is possible.
+- It might require you to architect the application with a scale-out in mind so that distributing workloads across multiple servers is possible.

 - It might not always keep up with unexpected demand peaks as instances take a few minutes to load.